 Country concentration risk is the sum of all exposures to obligors in the country concerned.
-The table below shows the geographical concentration of BNP Paribas Fortis' customer credit portfolio at 31 December 2020.
+The tables below show the geographical concentration of BNP Paribas Fortis' customer credit portfolio.

-Geographical breakdown of credit risk^() at 31 December 2020 by counterparty's country of location
+Geographical breakdown of credit risk() by counterparty's country of location (EU CQ4)